A Seusea and the Four Gladiators tale. In this story, Horoth encounters the abhuman.

 The buzzing was a din now, and the origin of it was inside that wagon.
-I sauntered into the light, and a bunch of cautious eyes watched me go up to the caravan leader and we exchanged a few words.
-I handed over somw Hanse coins, and received my billet.
-So, that settled that.
+I sauntered into the light, and a bunch of cautious eyes watched me go up to the caravan leader.
+We exchanged a few words and I handed over some Hanse coins, and received my billet.
+That settled that.

 But I would get no peace, not with my senses going off like a temple klaxon.
 I’m sitting by the campfire listening to the smalltalk of a dozen men, while my mind is screaming.
 Finally, I plead that I need to piss, and I go for a wander.

 I head around the rear of the wagon, away from the light.
 Whatever is inside knows I’m there now.
 I can feel a subtle pressure in my mind, and I’m being probed and judged.
 This is no tomb guardian or stranded corpse.
 This is something else, and it's something that hungers, thirsts and hates.

 I kneel beside the wagon, and push myself under the tarpaulin.
 It’s a prison carriage, I can tell that straight away.
 A stoutly made thing of reinforced wood and iron, with small barred windows.
 The presence in my mind is urging me to come to one of those windows.
 I should be shitting myself empty, but I’m calm.
 Strangely so.